-The three-year polarization mask was based on a cut in K-band polarized intensity combined with a model of the dust component (Page et al. 2007).
-The five-year polarization analysis mask is the same as the three-year version, with the exception that it is combined with the five-year processing cut.
+The 3 year polarization mask was based on a cut in K-band polarized intensity combined with a model of the dust component (Page et al. 2007).
+The 5 year polarization analysis mask is the same as the 3 year version, with the exception that it is combined with the 5 year processing cut.

-The MCMC fit described below uses a version of the combined K and Q 95% mask (denoted KQ95, and which is similar to the old Kp12 mask) to distinguish "inside" from "outside" the Galactic plane.
+The Markov chain Monte Carlo (MCMC) fit described below uses a version of the combined K and Q 95% mask (denoted KQ95, and which is similar to the old Kp12 mask) to distinguish "inside" from "outside" the Galactic plane.
 The mask was enlarged to account for smoothing, leaving approximately 91% of the sky.

 2.2.
-Internal Linear Combination Method
+ILC Method

-The Internal Linear Combination (ILC) method is used to produce a CMB map that is independent of both external data and assumptions about foreground emission.
+The ILC method is used to produce a CMB map that is independent of both external data and assumptions about foreground emission.
 By construction, it leaves unchanged the component that has the spectrum of the CMB and acts as a foreground fit by filtering out the combined spectral shape that causes the most variance in the data.
-As a minimum variance method the ILC is guaranteed to produce a map with good statistical properties, but the level of remaining contamination can be difficult to assess.
+As a minimum variance method, the ILC is guaranteed to produce a map with good statistical properties, but the level of remaining contamination can be difficult to assess.

-The algorithm used to compute the WMAP five-year Internal Linear Combination map is the same as that described in the three-year analysis (Hinshaw et al. 2007).
+The algorithm used to compute the WMAP 5 year ILC map is the same as that described in the 3 year analysis (Hinshaw et al. 2007).
 We retain the same number of regional subdivisions of the sky and their spatial boundaries remain unchanged from the previous definitions.
-The frequency weights for each region are somewhat different, however, reflecting the five-year updates to the calibration and beams.
-The new ILC regional coefficients are presented in Table 1, and the map itself is available on the LAMBDA web site16.
-The coefficients describe a filter that nulls certain spectral shapes.
-A
+The frequency weights for each region are somewhat different, however, reflecting the 5 year updates to the calibration and beams.
+The new ILC regional coefficients are presented in Table 1, and the map itself is available on the LAMBDA Web site.15 The coefficients describe a filter that nulls certain spectral shapes.
+A slice in parameter space of the spectra nulled by the ILC is shown in Figure 2.
+Differences between new CMB maps and those from the 3 year release are further discussed in Section 5.